Beet microgreens are often labeled as moderately difficult to grow. But their earthy flavor is well worth the trouble of growing them.

-The day after immersion, pour off the water, and rinse the soaked seeds with fresh water.
+The day after immersion, pour off the water and rinse the soaked seeds with fresh water.

-On one tray, sow the pre-soaked beet seeds, and on the other tray spread an equal mass of dry beet microgreen seeds.
+On one tray, sow the pre-soaked beet seeds, and on the other tray, spread an equal mass of dry beet microgreen seeds.
 Use the spray bottle to wet the surface and settle the seeds into the soil mix.

 Place covers on the trays that rest on seed and soil.
-Stack the trays and place a weight on top of the cover along with something that will keep the trays dark.
+Stack the trays and place a weight on top of the cover with something that will keep the trays dark.

 Leave the trays covered for 3- or 4-days.
 We check the soil surface moisture on the second day.
-Depending on the room conditions the trays and seeds may need a spritz of water.
+Depending on the room conditions, the trays and seeds may need a spritz of water.

 The beet microgreens in the image below are 5-days old.

-There's little to no difference to either germination rate or size.
+There’s little to no difference in either germination rate or size.
 If anything, the beet microgreens sown dry have an advantage with germination, and the plants look a bit more sturdy and less leggy.

 One week from planting, the beet microgreens have started to add some green color to their leaves.
 See the images below (click the image to expand it).

 One could argue that overall the soaked seeds are bitter taller.
-They're definitely leggier.
+They’re leggier.
 The legginess makes it appear that the dry sown seeds on the right have grown denser.

 However, there doesn’t appear to be much difference between the two sowing methods a week into the experiment.

-On the eighteenth day, the Bull's Blood Beet microgreens were harvested.
-The beets were grown longer than usual as harvest could've started on day 15.
+On the eighteenth day, the Bull’s Blood Beet microgreens were harvested.
+The beets were grown longer than usual, as harvest could’ve started on day 15.